 What flour is best for gnocchi?

 I used standard white, all-purpose flour for this recipe.
-However, if you would like to make these gnocchi gluten-free, you can substitute a combination of almond flour and arrowroot flour.
+However, if you would like to make gluten-free sweet potato gnocchi, you can substitute a combination of almond flour and arrowroot flour.

 How to make sweet potato gnocchi from scratch: